pstoeckle/artemis2tumonline/README.md

   TUMOnline file with the grades of the students.

 Options:
-  -t, --tumonline_registration_file FILE
+  -t, --tumonline-registration-file FILE
                                   The registration file.
 You can get this file from TUMOnline.
 Usually, this is the same file you use to register the students for the exam.
-  -a, --artemis_export_file FILE  The CSV file you can download from Artemis.
+  -a, --artemis-export-file FILE  The CSV file you can download from Artemis.
-  -o, --output_file FILE          The resulting CSV file.
+  -o, --output-file FILE          The resulting CSV file.
 This file contains
                                   the necessary information from the TUMOnline
                                   Registration file and the grades from the Artemis export.
 You can upload this file to